NotoriousArnav/news_aggregator/README.md

 ## Working Model of the Project
 This Repo is the API Server for Aggregating News from Several Sources and then Serve them via a Really Basic UI and an API.
 Its reccomended to use Dedicated Frontends pointed towards this Server, since they will provide a really good Experience with their UI/UX as well as Provide Automation Opportunities.

+The separation of Backend/ServiceAPI and Frontends allow decentralized to prosper.